includeos/includeos.org/README.md

 ### Deploy your site

-Rsync is used here to sync our local _site with the remote host.
+Rsync is used here to sync our local `_dest` with the remote host.
 Adjust the SSH-USER, SSH-HOST and REMOTE-PATH in the Makefile.

 Be careful with these settings since rsync is set to delete the files on the remote path!